zmilligan/Lab9/README.md

    `unzip webapp.zip -d webapp`

 4. Adjust the permissions on the lab08 folder.
-Note: if you get Permission denied issues, make sure this command completed successfully.
+Note: if you get Permission denied issues at any point during this assignment, make sure this command completed successfully.

    `chmod -R 755 .`